 All producers are concerned about humane treatment of animals from birth to death or slaughter.
-The slaughter industry has, with some justification, come under great pressure to improve their humane treatment of livestock.
-Thanks to the work of Temple Grandin and the continued advocacy of producer groups, non-profit and consumer organizations and consumers in general, the practices and conditions at slaughter plants have improved considerably.
-This has come at some cost in the areas of the country that have few slaughterhouses, because the increased standards, HACCP plans and liability insurance responsibilities have caused many smaller and micro plants to close rather than finance investments to upgrade their facilities to meet the demands of the new regulations.
-In the Northeast, for example, organically certified slaughter plants may be as far as 250 miles apart.
-This situation has been recognized by the USDA as an area where they need to invest more resources; however, micro and small scale slaughter plants of up to 30,000 sq feet present many unique challenges.
-These include the cost of the facility and the access to capital; lack of trained, or training for, personnel; HACCP plans and monitoring for every step of the operation; disposal of waste and the challenge of small businesses operating in low margin high capital investment businesses.
-Custom slaughterhouses do provide producers the opportunity to sell their live animal prior to slaughter so that the owner immediately prior to slaughter can legally eat the meat (which will be marked not for sale), but unless the new owner has a livestock operation that is certified organic, the meat will not come under the requirements of organically certified product.
-Custom slaughterhouses generally have chosen not to upgrade their facilities and would be unlikely to continue to be organically certified with the increased paperwork and outside audits.

-In introducing any new regulations or oversight for organic certification, we need to be aware of what is already covered by other federal agencies, the paperwork burden on small businesses, and the need for all levels of the organic supply chain to be profitable in order to continue to allow family farms of all sizes to thrive.
-Consequently, we should only proscribe regulation for areas not covered by existing the USDA Food Safety and Inspection Service (USDA FSIS) or FDA regulation.
+The slaughter industry has with some justification come under great pressure to improve their humane treatment of livestock.
+Thanks to the work of Temple Grandin and the continued advocacy of producer groups, non-profit and consumer organizations and consumers in general the practices and conditions at slaughter plants have improved considerably.
+This has come at some cost to the areas of the country that have few slaughterhouse as the increased standards, HACP plans and liability insurance responsibilities have caused many smaller and micro plants to close rather than finance investments to upgrade their facilities to meet the demands of the new regulations.
+In the northeast, for example, organically certified slaughter plants may be as much as 250 miles apart.
+This situation has been recognized by the USDA as an area where they need to invest more resources but micro and small scale slaughter plants of up to 30,000 sq foot present many unique challenges.
+These include the cost of the facility and the access to capital; lack of trained, or training for, personnel; HACP plans and monitoring for every step of the operation; disposal of waste and the challenge of small businesses operating in a low margin high capital investment businesses.
+In introducing any new regulations or oversight for organic certification, we need to be aware of what is already covered by other federal agencies, the paperwork burden on small businesses and the need for all levels of the organic supply chain to be profitable to continue to allow family farms of all sizes to thrive.
+Consequently we should only proscribe regulation for areas not covered by existing USDA or FDA regulation.